-Procedures: M&J discussed procedures in place to monitor the design and construction of capital projects with senior management.
-M&J obtained and reviewed the bid documents, construction meeting minutes, and architect field reports for the projects in progress during the audit period, as fully described in the procedures for Objective #4.
-Additionally, M&J conducted a disbursement test, as described in Objective #1, to ensure that the Board had policies and procedures in place to ensure that expenditures are properly approved by an individual who reviews the work on site to ensure that invoices submitted are valid in regard to work completed.
+Procedures: We discussed procedures in place to monitor the design and construction of capital projects with senior management.
+We obtained and reviewed the bid documents, construction meeting minutes, and architect field reports for the projects in progress during the audit period, as fully described in the procedures for Objective #4.
+Additionally, we conducted a disbursement test, as described in Objective #1, to determine whether the Board had policies and procedures in place to ensure that expenditures are properly approved by an individual who reviews the work on site and to verify that invoices submitted are valid in regard to work completed.

-Results: Based on the results of inquiries made, review of bid documents, construction meeting minutes and architect field reports, and review of disbursements, effective procedures are in place to verify that the design and construction of capital projects adhere to applicable quality control standards.
+Results: Based on the results of inquiries made, review of bid documents, construction meeting minutes, and review of disbursements, effective procedures are in place to verify that the design and construction of capital projects adhere to applicable quality control standards.